PiotrTopa/OldTrainStationClock/README.md

 ![Wiring diagram](./docs/wiring.drawio.svg)

+We utilize here 3 pins form ESP32-C3-mini.
+We use pin number `6` as `not-enabled` pin in the driver.
+With this one we controll if the stepper motor driver enrgizes the actual clock motor.
+Pin number `7` is used as `step` pin, controlling the sequence of steps.
+We use this one to actually make a clock tick-tack.
+Last, the pin number `8` is not connected enywhere outside the ESP32-C3 but it is internally wired on the board to the blue LED.
+We use that one to indicate the status of online time-synchronization.

 While ESP32 is connected through USB to a computer you can spare the 5V regulator, useful for testing and development.
 Regulator is only needed to power the microcontroller board 5V while not connected to a computer.
 We use 3.3V from the ESP32 to power the stepper motor driver as well as for all logical "1" in the board connections.

 This is how it looked on my breadboard: